Ryan Coogler biography

 He also made another short in 2011 called The Sculptor.

 In 2013, Ryan broke out with his first feature.
 With the help of Oscar-winning actor Forest Whitaker, who agreed to develop and produce the film, Ryan wrote and directed Fruitvale Station.
 The script was accepted into the Sundance Screenwriters Lab, where Ryan received guidance from industry experts, and he eventually cast Michael B. Jordan and Octavia Spencer in the drama.
 Ryan also cast his brother Keenan in the film.

 Fruitvale Station, which is based on the tragic 2009 killing of 22-year-old Oscar Grant, picked up awards at Sundance, the National Board of Review, the Independent Spirit Awards, and Cannes.

 Two years later, Ryan made his second film, Creed.
 The boxing drama reunited Ryan with Michael B. Jordan and also earned Sylvester Stallone a Golden Globe win and Oscar nomination for Best Supporting Actor.
 Ryan wrote and directed the movie, which brought Sylvester's long-cherished character Rocky Balboa back to the screen.

-Next, Ryan is set to take the reins on the Marvel superhero film Black Panther.
-Again, he's scheduled to work with Michael B. Jordan, and he'll also direct Chadwick Boseman, Lupita Nyong’o and Danai Gurira in the movie.
-Ryan has penned the script for the film, which is expected to hit theaters in 2018.
+Ryan most recently took the reins on the Marvel superhero film Black Panther, starring Chadwick Boseman, Lupita Nyong’o, Michael B. Jordan and Danai Gurira.
+Ryan penned the script for the film, which hit theaters in 2018.